-To be in control of the risks you run, the first thing you need is strategic insight into your organization from a risk management perspective.
-This requires having a consistent and up-to-date overview of your current landscape of products, processes, applications, and infrastructure, and all related risk & security aspects.
-C-level management cannot fulfill its responsibilities without knowing what the main risk-related issues are.
+To be in control of the risks you run, the first thing you need is a strategic insight into your organization from a security risk management perspective.
+This requires a consistent and up-to-date overview of your current landscape of products, processes, applications, infrastructure, and all related risk & security aspects.
+C-level management cannot fulfill its responsibilities without knowing the main risk-related issues.

 Having an understanding of these relationships also helps you to assess the effects of business decisions.
 This provides the business with a clear insight into the enterprise risks related to, for example, introducing new products and initiatives, outsourcing business processes or IT systems, or assimilating another organization after a merger.
 Thus, they can weigh the risk propensity of the enterprise against the potential consequences.